Antenna Plots

 Version 3

 A listing of all 720 entries for the full Azimuth and Elevation antenna characteristics.
-The first entry at 0˚ Azimuth set at 0dB as Version 1, followed by the remaining 359 entries at 1˚ for the Azimuth pattern.
+The first entry at 0˚ Azimuth has to be set at the same value as the zero degree elevation value as required by down-tilt antennas, followed by the remaining 359 entries at 1˚ intervals for the Azimuth pattern.
 The next 180 entries are for Elevation angles of +90˚ to -90˚ followed by the additional Elevation entries for -91˚ to -180˚ and then +179˚ to +91˚ to complete the 360˚ Elevation pattern.

-The first two spreadsheets, 'AntDiag.xls' and 'Antenna Pattern Creator with FCC relative.xls', allow Version1 2D Azimuth antenna data to be entered at 10˚ intervals but require the data to be converted to -dB's before entry.
-The program then performs linear interpolation between the 10˚ points and generates the 1˚ list for copying and import into RM.
-These spreadsheets are available via the links, my Downloads page, or from the Group Files section.
+The first two spreadsheets, 'AntDiag.xls' and 'Antenna Pattern Creator with FCC relative.xls', only allow Version1 2-Dimentional Azimuth only antenna data to be entered at 10˚ intervals but require the data to be converted to negative dB's before entry to generate the pattern.
+The program then performs linear interpolation between the 10˚ points and generates the 1˚ list for copying and import into Radio Mobile.
+These spreadsheets are available via the links, my RM Downloads page, or from the Group Files section.

 With the new spreadsheet actual Azimuth and Elevation gain data may be entered in 5° or 10° increments as desired.
-Where 10° entries are used, the 5° data points should be left at 0dB, and then the 10° points will be interpolated into the 1° steps required by RM ***.ant files.
-Where 5° data is entered this will be interpolated to 1° steps.
+Where 10° entries are used, the 5° data points should be left Blank, and then the 10° points will be interpolated into the 1° steps required by RM ***.ant files.
+Where 5° data is entered this will be accepted and interpolated to 1° steps.

 The datasheet Azimuth antenna gain entries should be entered into the Green data area - with the corresponding Green chart showing the pattern entered.

-But make sure that you enter your actual antenna Azimuth gain at 0°!
+But make sure that you enter your actual antenna Azimuth gain at 0° for Omni patterns!

 Elevation antenna gain entries should be entered into the Blue data area - with the corresponding Blue chart showing the pattern entered.
 Make sure that you examine the sheet Elevation degree format if you are pasting 5° data from Eznec, otherwise you will obtain an incorrect pattern shape but this will be shown immediately on the spreadsheet charts.